-With Deese’s idea and the leadership of Dr. Maria Lander, dean of the SPCC School of Applied Science and Technology, the Construction Academy Internship was created.
+With Deese’s idea and the leadership of Karla Shields, dean of the SPCC School of Applied Science and Technology, the Construction Academy Internship was created.
 The program is focused on providing construction students enrolled at SPCC with a hands-on, paid internship in which they can gain experience and learn a variety of skills through renovating an existing building in Marshville.

 “We’re not trying to get something for nothing,” said Deese.
 “I think in terms of partnership where all parties benefit.
 It’s win-win.”